 ”Well, what the sense?
 You tell me.”
 His index finger aimed at the funereal specter over Lower Manhattan.
 “What’s the sense?”

 ”I’ll tell a story about why you have to go on living.”

 ”I hope it isn’t a long story.”
 His attention span was rationed in half-minutes.

 ”Okay.”
 He raised the empty vodka bottle like he expected it to have been miraculously filled, and then rolled it into the gutter.
 “I’m all ears.”

-“A long time ago I was traveling in Mexico.
+”A long time ago I was traveling in Mexico.
 This shitty bus stops in a nowhere town.
 I ate a potato taco.
 Nothing happened until back in Texas, where I got sick.
 Almost like I was dying.
 I lay in bed hallucinating and had a dream about being chased by zombies.
-They trapped me in this cottage and scratched at the screen door with dirty fingers.
+The filthy dead trapped me in this cottage and scratched at the screen door with dirty fingers.
 I was scared and even more so when one of them asked, “What’s the secret of human life?”

 ”I didn’t know what to tell them, until a voice said, “If you tell us the secret of human life, we’ll let you live for another minute.”
 At that moment I knew the secret, but woke before I told them.”